agrawalakhil/akhil.blog/_posts/learning/2025-12-28-nuanced-vs-prescriptive-thinking.md

 * Trades speed of conclusion for durability of outcome
 * Produces systems that evolve instead of collapse

-In real life scenarios, **clarity is not the absence of complexity — it is many times, slightly deeper level of mastery over the complexity**.
+In real life scenarios, **clarity is not the absence of complexity — it is many times, slightly deeper level of thinking around complexity**.